 Don't forget that if you plan to sell to both trade customers (such as retailers) and members of the public (via mail order or online) your trade customers will expect a trade discount from the recommended retail price.

-If you do sell direct to the public and you have a shop and an e-commerce website, think about whether or not your prices will be different for each.
-If you offer a lower web price, will you price match for customers in the shop who ask you to?
-If you also sell to the retail trade, be sure not to undercut your stockists' prices with your own web prices if you want to keep them on board.
+If you do sell direct to the public and to the retail trade, make sure you do not undercut your stockists' prices with your own web prices if you want to keep them on board.

 Special offers and discounts